Oil industry 'central' to climate solutions: COP28 head

 He also encouraged them to embrace "low carbon solutions" like carbon capture and storage, tools that climate experts say distract from the urgent goal of slashing fossil fuel pollution.

-Climate activists have criticised the appointment of Jaber to lead the COP28 talks which kick off next month in Dubai.
+Climate activists have criticised the appointment of Jaber to lead the COP28 talks which take place in Dubai from November 30-December 12.

 But Jaber has garnered the support of COP parties including US climate envoy John Kerry, partly by emphasising his belief that "the phase-down of fossil fuels is inevitable" -- a message he repeated on Monday.